refinedev/refine/documentation/docs/core/providers/i18n-provider.md

         "undo": "Undo",
         "import": "Import",
         "clone": "Clone",
-        "notAccessTitle": "You don't have permission to access", },
+        "notAccessTitle": "You don't have permission to access" },
     "warnWhenUnsavedChanges": "Are you sure you want to leave?
 You have unsaved changes.", "notifications": {